vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations-networks/Undo-AriaNetworksVcenterDataSource.md

 The `Undo-AriaNetworksVcenterDataSource` cmdlet removes a vCenter Server data source from VMware Aria Operations for Networks.
-The cmdlet connects to SDDC Manager using the -server, -user, and -pass values and uses the -sddcDomain, -serviceAccount, -serviceAccountPass, -environmentName, -ariaNetworksFqdn, -ariaNetworksUser, and -ariaNetworksPass as well to do the following:
+The cmdlet connects to SDDC Manager using the -server, -user, and -pass values and uses the -sddcDomain, -environmentName, -ariaNetworksFqdn, -ariaNetworksUser, and -ariaNetworksPass as well to do the following:

 - Validates that network connectivity and authentication is possible to the SDDC Manager instance
 - Validates that network connectivity and authentication is possible to the VMware Aria Suite Lifecyle instance
 - Validates that network connectivity and authentication is possible to the VMware Aria Operations for Networks instance
 - Gathers vCenter Server details from the SDDC Manager instance
-- Removes a vCenter Server data source for each Workload Domain
+- Removes a vCenter Server data source from a domain

 ## Examples